bhbyuh/Fine-Tune-BERT-for-Binary-Classification/README.md

 - The model's performance is evaluated using metrics like accuracy, precision, recall, and F1-score.
 - Plots and confusion matrices may be included for better visualization.

-## Contributions
-Feel free to fork this repository, submit pull requests, or report issues.

-## License
-This project is open-source and available under the [MIT License](LICENSE).